KirstChat/the-wee-norn-iron-box/README.md

 - As a **Site Owner/Superuser**, I want to be able to add new products
 - As a **Site Owner/Superuser**, I want to be able to edit products
 - As a **Site Owner/Superuser**, I want to be able to remove products
+- As a **Site Owner/Superuser**, I want to be able to manage user reviews
+- As a **Site Owner/Superuser**, I want to be able to view and manage all blog posts
 - As a **Site Owner/Superuser**, I want to be able to access the admin panel to view registered users order details so I know what products to add to their box

 ### Design

 #### Colour Scheme

+The design of this project uses box shapes with sharp edges to hold most of the content as the project is a site that sells snack boxes.

 ![Colour palette generated using coolors.co](wireframes/images/twnib-colour-palette.png) _Colour palette generated using [coolors.co](https://coolors.co)_